Auzzy/18xx-routes/README.rst

 1889
 ####
-Does not validate the port tile is placed on a port space.
-The code cannot currently handle a space which can be upgraded to multiple different types of tiles.

 No private companies impact route finding or route values.
 A couple do impact tile validity, but I don't think it's worth it.